tabilabs/tabi-sdk-go/README.md

 ## Quick Start

-Configure the SDK client using the `./config/config.toml` file, which is the default path for the client configuration.

-A template file is provided for convenience.
-You can copy it to your project and modify it as needed.
+Configure the SDK client using the `./config/template.toml` file and place it to your local dir as needed.

 ```toml
 [chain]